selcukbeduk/Beduk_2018_SIR_Missingtheunhealthy-/README.md

 To run the analysis, you will need STATA 14 (or more recent versions).

-If you'd have any questions, do not hesitate contact me.
+If you'd have any questions, do not hesitate to contact me.